 Zydeco music and authentic cajun food contribute to the cultural richness, and let you know that good ol’ Louisiana isn’t far away.
 If you want to bring your pet on a weekend adventure in Beaumont, less than an hour and a half from downtown Houston, the Residence Inn Beaumont welcomes four-legged guests.

 Big Thicket National Preserve

 Home to 10 distinct ecosystems, Big Thicket National Preserve is a melting pot of plant and animal life.
 Forty miles of hiking trails weave through 83,000 acres of biodiverse East Texas landscape.
 Big Thicket offers wilderness boat rides on the Neches River, beautiful grounds for camping, and some of the best bird watching in the state.
-The park is located near Kountze, 100 miles northeast of AMLI 2121 in Houston.

 A wonderfully preserved nature refuge just south of Freeport, the San Bernard National Wildlife Refuge in Brazoria is undeveloped and devoid of most signs of modern life.
 Freshwater lakes, salt marshes, and thriving forest make up the landscape, which can be explored by foot, boat, or car.

 The charming town of Bryan, just 10 minutes north of College Station, is the perfect place for a low-key, step-back-in-time sort of weekend.
 Bryan is compact and entirely walkable, meaning you can park your car when you arrive on Friday evening and not drive again until you take off on Sunday.
 Antiques and independent boutiques fill many of Bryan’s street-level historic shopfronts.
 Great restaurants constitute much of the rest.